 - Castlemaine Harbour has previously been selected for aquaculture operations.
-The harbour's relatively high tidal range coupled with strong tidal streams reduces the risk of accumulations of waste beneath site infrastructure. - The site can be accessed by boat.
-No additional infrastructure is required. - The site is located in close proximity to purification facilities. - The site is located in an area of already high aquaculture activity and any visual impact incurred by this individual site is therefore considered negligible.
+The harbours relatively high tidal range coupled with strong tidal streams reduce the risk of accumulations of waste beneath site infrastructure. - The proposed site is close to quay/pier for unloading.
+No additional infrastructure is required. - According to the EIA Screening Checklist completed for the site, naturally high levels of plankton occur in the area.
+The consumption of plankton (which includes phytoplankton) may prevent potential blooms occurring in the area. - The site is located in an area of high aquaculture activity and any visual impact incurred by this individual site is considered negligible.